-It is impossible to capture everything about the man and his life in a single page, chapter, or even a single book, but Bob Snow’s bio page on his company web site along with newspaper and magazine articles from the files at the Orlando Public Library provide a great introduction!
-One thing’s for certain – no matter how the story ends – his biography will be classified adventure!
+It is impossible to capture everything about the man and his life in a single page, chapter, or even a single book, but Bob Snow’s website along with newspaper and magazine articles from the files at the Orlando Public Library provide a great introduction!
+One thing’s for certain – no matter how the story ends – his biography will be classified as an adventure!

 Brief bio published in the local Orlando newspaper about the man who created Church Street Station.
 Here's a short excerpt from the bio: